paulmarrington/Unity-Documentation/Fibers/Askowl-Fibers.md

  `Emitter.Dispose()' calls dispose on the context if and only if the context is `IDisposable`.

+### Emitter.Firings
+An emitter keeps a count of the number of times it has been fired.
+It is particularly useful to check if an emitter has fired before a listener has been attacked.

+### Emitter.RemoveAllListeners
+Does as it says.

 ### SingleFireInstance
 I find that in most cases I get an emitter from the cache, wait for one firing then dispose of it.
 Because this is an asynchronous process, it is messy.
 It is better for the emitter to dispose of itself.

+### Emitter.Waiting
+Returns true if an emitter has one or more listeners registered.